 But sometimes, inside, I would be worrying about him incessantly.

 I did all of the things that I’m sure most new parents do.
 I checked to see if he was breathing all the time during those early days for fear of SIDS.
-And I worried about if his car seat was in snug enough, or if this winter clothes were too thick under the straps to protect him properly.
+And I worried about if his car seat was in snug enough, or if his winter clothes were too thick under the straps to protect him properly.

 And because he was a rather warm baby, I was constantly checking his temperature because he felt hot all the time.
 It was never a fever.
+(He actually never really got sick until about a year and a half.)

 It happened fairly quickly, my acceptance over not being able to control or change the outcomes of things.
 Which I’m so very thankful for.
 It has allowed me to be fully present in our life, and to be more aware when I am not.